pandoc-extras/pandoc-nightly/README.md

 (Or if you want to try the latest features of pandoc.
 But remember, nightly is not even beta.
 If you choose to use it, **you are on your own**.)

 Go to [the releases page](https://github.com/pandoc-extras/pandoc-nightly/releases/latest) to download pandoc for your platform (`pandoc-amd64-...` is for Linux).
 Only the pandoc executables are provided.
-Once you downloaded it, you can unzip it and run by specifying the absolute path of the pandoc executables explicity:
+Once you downloaded it, you can unzip it and run by specifying the absolute path of the pandoc executables explicitly:

 ```bash
 # For example: